Catalog How to Order Tile Site Map Search Contact

 Prices do not include shipping costs.

-Order bestiary tiles After you've checked out, you'll be redirected to a message page where you can tell me which medieval pets you are adopting, ask any questions you might have, and tell me about your project.
+Order bestiary tiles After you've checked out, choose Return to Website to be redirected to the confirmation page where you can tell me which medieval pets you are adopting, ask any questions you might have, and tell me about your project.
 I will send you an email to confirm your order.

 This only works for the US and Canada.
 For other countries, contact me so I can give you a shipping estimate.